ebi-gene-expression-group/atlas-web-bulk/README.md

 ```

 ### Running tests
-As mentioned before, `docker-compose-gradle.yml` runs the Gradle `test` task and it depends on all the necessary
+As mentioned before, `docker-compose-gradle.yml` runs the Gradle `test` task, and it depends on all the necessary
 services to run unit tests, integration tests and end-to-end tests.
 It splits the job in the following six phases:
 1. Clean the build directory
 2. Compile the test classes